Adnyx/linux-server-setup/README.md

 take this into consideration before using.

 # USAGE
+First of all, configure gpg if not done yet: (if it isn't installed, run the requirements.sh script) `gpg --full-generate-key`
+Then copy your key ID:
+`gpg --list-keys`
+And finally export your key

 Write the ip address of your main server in main-server-ip.txt Write the ip address of your backup server in backup-server-ip.txt